shopsys/shopsys/docs/introduction/start-building-your-application.md

 ## Set up Elasticsearch

 We use Elasticsearch on the frontend for product searching, filtering and for fast listing of products to provide better performance.
-You are likely to adjust the Elasticsearch configuration for example if you have a technical shop where the inflection of product names doesn't make sense (we use inflection during searching by default).
+You are likely to adjust the Elasticsearch configuration for example, if you have a technical shop where the inflection of product names doesn't make sense (we use inflection during searching by default).

 !!! note
     Find more in detailed article about [Elasticsearch](../model/elasticsearch.md) usage.